Fox Hills Cash Review: Read This Before You Borrow

 • Virtually nonexistent underwriting requirements that encourage just about every working adult to apply

-• Loans with principal balances as low as $100 which lets borrowers receive only what they need
+• Loans with principal balances as low as $100 let borrowers receive only what they need

 • The ability to fund loans as quickly as a single business day

-If it weren’t for their excessive price tag, these loans would be the perfect resource for people with bad credit and low incomes in need of financial support.
+If it weren’t for their excessive price tag, these loans would be the perfect resource for people with bad credit and low incomes needing financial support.

 Cons